vaibhav-gopal/SatelliteEarthVisualization/README.md

 This is an earth satellite / space station visuallization web app built in React / Next.js using Three.js as the graphics library.
 Additionally uses python and flask as a backend to calculate from geodetic coordinates in a TLE format to geocentric coordinates in a JSON format (All information found on
 CelesTrak).

-First run the python API endpoint (make sure you have the proper PIP and NPM packages installed):
+First run the python API endpoint (make sure you have the proper PIP and NPM packages installed and that you are in the correct directory):

 ```
+cd Python\ API\ Endpoint
-python Python\ /API\ Endpoint/start.py
+python start.py
 ```

 Wait, then run the development server (in a different shell instance):